sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/file-formats/csv.md

 <SetTheFormat file_type="csv"/>

 ## Default settings
-`dlt` attempts to make both writers generate similarly looking files:
+`data_load_tool` attempts to make both writers generate similarly looking files:
 * separators are commas
 * quotes are **"** and are escaped as **""**
 * `NULL` values are both empty strings and empty tokens as in the example below